+- (1) The Board is to establish the following Committees:

+- (a) Audit and Risk;

+- (b) Finance and Performance; and

+- (c) Quality and Safety;

-- (l) The Board is to establish the following committees: - (a) Audit and Risk; - (b) Finance and Performance; and - (c) Health Care Quality. - (2) The NNSWLHD Board has established the following committees: - (a) Health Services Development Committee; - (b) Community Engagement Advisory Committee; - (c) Mental Health Forum; - (d) Drug and Alcohol Community Advisory Committee. - (3) The Board may establish such other committees as it determines appropriate to provide advice or other assistance to enable the organisation perform its functions under the Act.
+- (2) The Board may establish such other Committees as it determines appropriate to provide advice or other assistance to enable the organisation to perform its functions under the Act.

-14. Audit and Risk Committee [cl.13, 16]
+14. Audit and Risk Committee [cl.13,16]

-- (1) The Audit and Risk Committee is to comprise at least three, and no more than five, members. - (2) Members of the Committee are to be independent of the organisation and appointed in accordance with relevant NSW Government and NSW Health Policy Directives, as amended from time to time. - (3) The Chairperson of the Audit and Risk Committee may not be the chairperson of the finance committee (or other similar committee). - (4) In the event of inconsistency between this clause 14 and Part 5, this clause applies to the extent of the inconsistency.
+- (1) The Audit and Risk Committee is to comprise at least three, and no more than five, members. - (2) Members of the Committee are to be independent of the organisation and appointed in accordance with relevant NSW Government and NSW Health Policy Directives, as amended from time to time. - (3) The Chairperson of the Audit and Risk Committee may not be the chairperson of the Finance and Performance Committee (or other similar Committee). - (4) In the event of inconsistency between this clause 14 and Part 5, this clause applies to the extent of the inconsistency.